soumdatta81/track-it/README.md

 Steps to add your progress :
 - Star the repository
-- Fork the project
-- Create a new branch
+- Click on add file
-- Make a folder of your name and add the progress day wise.
+- Add your name and edit your progress.
 - Commit Changes
 - Create a Pull Request